Skip to content

 Let's clear up some common misconceptions about commercial dishwashers.
 Understanding the realities of these workhorses can help you make informed decisions for your restaurant.

-Water and Energy Usage
+Water and Energy Use: Fact vs. Fiction

 One persistent myth is that commercial dishwashers guzzle water and energy.
 Actually, modern commercial dishwashers are designed with efficiency in mind.
 Many models use less water than handwashing, especially when you factor in the tendency to let the faucet run during manual scrubbing.
 High-efficiency models also minimize energy consumption, saving you money on utility bills.